 Before using the cards which are basically the symbols make sure you have played with blocks enough that all players are comfortable with the concepts.
 Teaching math with playing cards can add a lot of fun to any lesson.
 You can certainly use playing cards along with base ten blocks for teaching number identification to preschoolers as you can see here:

-Make math fun by playing games that teach math, not by teaching math by playing games.
+Make math fun by playing games that teach math, not teaching math by playing games.
+The difference is subtle.

 Just play WAR.

 Required: several decks of "math cards".
 I told you, you don’t need to buy expensive manipulatives or go rush out and look for them at your school supply store, Amazon or ebay, or bother ordering them through your favorite catalog.